appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-unit-tests.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Android Unit Tests** workflow step, along with their respective reasons, are listed in the table below.
+Before running the **Android Unit Tests** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                            | Description                                                                                                                                                                                                                                                                                                        |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |